Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I want a place to leave a recipe, so I can easily find it later. <!-- Testing Recipe Upload -->

 #### Expectation(s):
 1. The recipe uploads without error.
 1. The recipe displays correctly on its page.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
 1. The tester will intentionally try to submit incorrect data to check for incorrect validation.
 1. The tester will create an account for this test, and will keep a record of the account.
-1. The tester has a PNG or JPG image under 500kb, a PNG or JPG image over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
+1. The tester has a PNG or JPG image under 500kb, a PNG or JPG image over 500KB, a non-PNG or JPG image file under 500KB, and a non-PNG or JPG image file over 500KB.
 1. The tester knows the difference between JS and Python validation.
 1. The tester knows what this form considers invalid and will check every part of the validation.
 (Example, max character, min character, spaces, characters, etc....)